Tumor treatments are provided by experienced specialists and advanced therapies to treat all benign and malignant tumors of the spine and spinal cord.

 - Curative surgery: Curative surgery removes the cancerous tumor or growth from the body.
 Surgeons use curative surgery when the cancerous tumor is limited to a specific area of the body.
 This type of treatment is often considered the primary treatment.
 Other types of cancer treatments such as radiation may be used before or after the surgery

 - Preventive surgery: Preventive surgery removes tissue that does not contain cancerous cells, but may develop into a malignant tumor.
-For example, polyps in the colon may be considered precancerous tissue and preventative surgery removes them
+For example, polyps in the colon may be considered precancerous tissue and preventive surgery removes them

 - Diagnostic surgery: Diagnostic surgery helps to determine whether cells are cancerous.
 Diagnostic surgery removes a tissue sample, called a biopsy, for testing and evaluation in a laboratory by a pathologist.
 Tissue samples help confirm a diagnosis, identify the type of cancer and determine the stage of the cancer